spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cloud-cost.md

 ---
 sidebar_label: "Cost Visibility"
-title: "Calculate Cloud Cost in Spectro Cloud"
+title: "Cost Visibility"
 description: "Calculate Cloud Cost in Palette"
 hide_table_of_contents: false
 sidebar_position: 80
+tags: ["clusters", "cluster management", "cost management"]
 ---

-# Overview

 Palette calculates estimated cloud cost for workload clusters based on the rate of the instance type used for cluster node pools and usage cost breakdown by namespaces based on actual resource utilization within the namespace.

-# Cloud Cost
+## Cloud Cost

 Cluster cloud cost is the sum of the estimated cost of all the nodes launched in the cluster.
 The cost calculation is done based on the instance type and storage type selected for each machine pool.